 Lawyers advise large vehicle manufacturers, charterers, commodities traders, super yacht owners, train companies, bus companies, freight forwarders, hauliers, marine insurers, motor insurers – some are household names.
 Depending on the size of transaction or case, you might be working with a team of four or fifteen colleagues.
-Lawyers in this field have the opportunity to get out of the office and meet clients: last week I spent one day going to a shipping client in Liverpool, another day in Paris taking instructions from French clients, and another talking to the press about the effect of Ebola on international trade and the impact of Ukraine sanctions on the transportation of goods.
+Lawyers in this field have the opportunity to get out of the office and meet clients.
+Previously I have: been in Freetown, Sierra Leone on a trial; had meetings in Belfast and Dublin; lectured to marine underwriters in London; and talked to the press about crewless ships, artificial intelligence in marine insurance, and acts of terrorism and their impact on insurance premiums.

 Lawyers work longer hours, with a few all-nighters and weekend work, just before a case goes to trial or arbitration, or near the closure of a deal.
-I had a trial in February, which wasn’t a particularly big case, but the team worked until midnight on three days in the build up to the trial.
-My typical day is 8.30 am to 6.45 pm, but I often put in another two hours at home once my children are in bed.
+I once had a trial, which wasn’t a particularly big case, but the team worked until midnight on three days in the build up to the trial.
+My typical day is 8.30 am to 6.45 pm, but I have often put in another two hours at home once my children were in bed.

 Recent issues that aspiring trainee solicitors should be be aware of